 So, although sharks can be dangerous, there’s more chance of you being hurt in a freak deckchair accident than being mauled by a shark.

-The most dangerous of all Hawaii’s sharks is the Tiger Shark, easily recognised by its blunt snout and the vertical banding on its sides.
+The most dangerous of all Hawaii’s sharks is the Tiger Shark, easily recognized by its blunt snout and the vertical banding on its sides.
 White sharks are also very dangerous, but they only make rare trips to the Hawaiian Islands.
-Other common visitors include the Whitetip Reef, the Sandbar and the Scalloped Hammerhead.
+Other common visitors include the Whitetip Reef, the Sandbar, and the Scalloped Hammerhead.